 Based on some recent researches, scientists are now suggesting that the global climate change has a strong possibility to eradicate the production of male turtle offspring if mean global temperatures increase 4°C while the increases of less than 2°C may significantly distort the male-female sex ratios.

 Sea turtles use ocean currents to migrate to long distances for nesting and to find prey.
 Warming ocean temperatures manipulate these migratory species by changing currents and by causing an impact on the distribution and abundance of prey species.
 This can cause southerly species to end up in northerly regions, well outside of their normal range.

-Warm water temperatures cause a decline in sea grass beds which alters the feeding habits of the sea turtle.
-Warmer water also affect the coral reefs through coral bleaching which are very important for the survival of species like the Hawksbill Turtle.
+Warm water temperatures cause a decline in seagrass beds which alters the feeding habits of the sea turtle.
+Warmer water also affects the coral reefs through coral bleaching which are very important for the survival of species like the Hawksbill Turtle.